realsvik/cextension/README.md

 You should receive a lot of printed output, not zeroes.
 When passing Numpy arrays, mind dtypes.
 Wrong dtype and C returns all zeroes.

+### 5. Code walkthough
+"PyObject *take_and_return(PyObject *self, PyObject *args) "

+Accepts arguments from Python.
+Ih this case, 3 numpy 1d arrays of Python type float and 3 corresponding integer array lenghts.
+It is much easier to pass array length to C, than to calculate it in place.

+PyArg_ParseTuple(args, "O!O!O!iii",
+		&PyArray_Type, &array1,
+		&PyArray_Type, &array2,
+		&PyArray_Type, &array3,
+		&l1, &l2, &l3))

+Parses arguments and stores them in variables.
+Variables are declared as pointers, but value is saved in them as value.
+In the format string, O! means Python object, i means integer.

+n1 = array1->nd;
+printf("array1 num dim %d\n", n1);
+printf("array1 len %d\n", l1);
+c1in = pyvector_to_Carrayptrs(array1);
+print_array(c1in, l1);

+Above lines prints details about arrays received, such as number of dimensions, length and values.
+If values printed are wrong, then check dtype of original numpy array.

+matout = (PyArrayObject *)PyArray_FromDims(2, dims, NPY_DOUBLE); //memory allocated for new object! cout = pymatrix_to_Carrayptrs(matout);

+Above lines create Python object, which will contain the result values and create create a C pointer to data in Python object.
+When cout is modified, matout is modified as well.